13 things to do in Queensland

 6. Australia Zoo

-There’s fun at every turn at Australia Zoo, the internationally renowned attraction made famous by the late Steve “Crocodile Hunter” Irwin.
-Just be prepared to get up close and interactive with the animals.
-Located on the Sunshine Coast, it’s home to over 1,200 animals from around the world.
-That includes the Crocoseum where you can watch hungry crocs being fed and learn about conservation efforts.
+There’s fun at every turn at Australia Zoo - just be prepared to get up close and interactive with the animals.
+Located on the Sunshine Coast, it’s home to over 1,200 animals from around the world, including the Crocoseum where you can watch hungry crocs being fed and learn about conservation efforts.
 Don’t miss Elephantasia, the Laughing Frog Lolly Shop and Water Park, and the chance to watch tigers underwater - they love to swim!

 Australia Zoo.
 Image Credit: Tourism and Events Queensland